EGI-Federation/eosc-data-transfer/README.md

 The API supports managing storage elements in a destination storage.
 Each data transfer service that gets integrated can optionally implement this functionality.
-Moreover, data transfer services that support multiple storage types can selectively support this functionality for just a subset of the supported storage types (see the method `TransferService::canBrowseStorage()` [above](#1-Implement-the-interface-for-a-generic-data-transfer-service)).
+Moreover, data transfer services that support multiple storage types can selectively implement this functionality for just a subset of the supported storage types (see the method `TransferService::canBrowseStorage()` [above](#1-Implement-the-interface-for-a-generic-data-transfer-service)).